 OMICS-based drug discovery

-Conventional drug discovery focuses on finding agents that modulate one molecular feature (mostly a protein target).
+Conventional drug discovery focuses on finding agents that modulate a molecular feature (mostly a protein target).
 This approach was adopted a few decades ago, even before the emergence of omics technologies.
-Today’s technologies allow profiling thousands of molecular features including proteins, mRNAs, and metabolites, all of which can contribute to disease development.
+Today’s technologies allow the profiling of thousands of molecular features including proteins, mRNAs, and metabolites, all of which can contribute to disease development.
 Finding one magic bullet from these thousands of features is challenging.
 Moreover, focusing only on a single feature does not fully utilize all the information generated from new omics technologies.
 We employed a systems approach that considers how drugs affect a disease gene expression signature (comprised of a set of up-/down-regulated disease genes).
-This approach led to the discovery of therapeutic candidates for hepatocellular carcinoma (HCC), Ewing Sarcoma, basal cell carcinoma, melanoma, Alzheimer’s disease, DIPG (Diffuse intrinsic pontine glioma), prostate cancer bone metastasis, and SARS-CoV-2.
+This approach led to the discovery of therapeutic candidates for hepatocellular carcinoma (HCC), Ewing sarcoma, basal cell carcinoma, melanoma, Alzheimer’s disease, DIPG (Diffuse intrinsic pontine glioma), prostate cancer bone metastasis, and SARS-CoV-2.
 Moreover, we discovered that the potency to reverse gene expression correlates with drug efficacy, providing strong evidence of using this approach in drug repurposing (Chen, Nature Communications, 2017).
 We developed a drug-repurposing platform called OCTAD (Zeng, Nature Protocols, 2021 ), allowing researchers to predict repurposed drug candidates for cancers and cancer subtypes.

 We actively develop new methods to support novel compound screening and lead optimization.
-Our recent conference papers demonstrated the feasibility through improving the training data quality (Sun, ICDM, 2020), pre-training graph neural network (Sun, KDD, 2021) and tree search based multi-objective optimization (Sun, KDD, 2022).
+Our recent conference papers have demonstrated the feasibility through improving the training data quality (Sun, ICDM, 2020), pre-training graph neural network (Sun, KDD, 2021) and tree search based multi-objective optimization (Sun, KDD, 2022).
 Now our model can quickly predict novel compounds based on disease gene expression profiles.
 The lab has set up a bench to validate new candidates for multiple diseases including HCC, diffuse intrinsic pontine glioma (DIPG), and SARS-CoV-2.

 Generic placeholder image

-OMICS-based biomarker and target discovery
+OMICS-based biomarker and target identification

 Generic placeholder image